 DeAndre himself claimed the protesters “ambushed” him in the parking garage and that he was just there to “voice (my) opinion”.

-In one scene, the shirtless man, one Corey Long, had apparently tried to forcibly snatch a Confederate flag from a marcher, an act that quickly degenerated into a vicious scuffle.
+In one scene, Long had apparently tried to grab a Confederate flag from a marcher, an act that quickly degenerated into a fight.
 Harris and friends seem to have quickly joined in, fighting the marcher and trying to take his flag.
 In video footage, Harris seems to very quickly (and without being provoked) lean back and strike the man in the head with the solid metal torch with full force – an attack which could have been fatal.

 Misuse of Funds?